cs50/cs50.readthedocs.io/zoom.md

 Side-by-side mode
 </strong>
 <p>
-Check this box so that you still see participants when someone's screen is shared.
+Check this box in Zoom so that you still see participants when someone's screen is shared.
 </p>
 </li>